fubar2/piloadcell/README.md

 served at the server root.
 Also a stand alone plotter - loadcellplot.py can save a png of the current loadcell.xls file or any suitable file pointed to by the first command line parameter - eg loadcellplot.py foo.xls

 A continuous run on my basement floor with a fixed 3kg weight is shown below.
+Sure, it varies but the range is 2g in 3000 with
-Need much longer timespan but it's looking far less bad than I had expected for a few dollars.
+2SD trimming.
+We need much longer timespan but it's looking far less bad than I had expected for a few dollars.

 If zero is shown, the plot is a slightly wiggly straight line.
+The raw data look reasonable on the inevitably extended Y scale.

-Temperature is a known external to check although it's not obvious knowing our day time and night time temperature gradient is not huge - between 14-24 or so most autumn days here in Sydney...
+Temperature is a known external to check although it is not consistent.
+There's usually a rise starting around sunrise.
+Our day time and night time temperature gradient is not huge - between 14-24 or so most autumn days here in Sydney...
-I'll add that shortly because it may enable some of the drift to be modelled out.
+I'll add a temperature probe because it may enable some of the drift to be modelled out.

 ![Example plot](loadcellplot_sample.png)